 Seventeen radiocarbon dates were undertaken to provide a chronology for the complete sequence covering the Mousterian, Aurignacian and Gravettian levels located outside and inside the cave.
 With the exception of a shell from level 5, all the dates were made on bone collagen.
 Four dates were dated using an ultrafiltration pre-treatment and a shell with phosphoric acid dissolution (Table 5.1).
 Only one sample failed (from level 6d), due to low yield.
 A Bayesian age model was built for the site using OxCal4.4.2 software (Bronk Ramsey 2009a), with the INTCAL20 calibration curve (Reimer et al. 2020) and the marine data from Heaton et al. (2020) for the Northern Hemisphere.
 Beta-237687 was an outlier identified according to the indices method (Bronk Ramsey 2009b), and discarded from the model.

-Table 5.1.
-Here
+Table 5.1 Here